InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 dbms.update(transaction);
 ```

-## Best Practices
+## Tips

-- Use `TransactionOperation` for multiple operations and to ensure atomicity incase issues arise.
+- Use `TransactionOperation` for multiple operations and to ensure atomicity
-- Leverage `BatchOperation` for large-scale operations to optimize performance.
+- Leverage `BatchOperation` for large-scale operations to optimize performance
-- Using interval commits to avoid overflowing the transaction buffer
+- Watch out for interval commits when there is a danger of overflowing the transaction buffer
-- Utilize named bindings as they ensure the correct JSONObject values will be used.
+- Utilize named bindings for security, performance, and sophisticated application logic

 ## Further Reading